alexthemaster/plex-hide-summary/README.md

 # plex-hide-summary

-⚠️ this script only works on Linux with the systemd service manager
+⚠️ this script only works on Linux distributions that use the systemd service manager

 ## What does it do?